omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 ##### **Full-text**

 Adds a text search bar that will narrow down the results based on what the visitor inputs.
 This will include all values, including title, description, class, and any extracted text.
+You can only have one full-text search bar in a category.

 ### Numeric Data Types integration